prophetinequalities/prophetinequalities.github.io/index.markdown

 This is an early draft.
 Comments are welcome.

-This material has will be published by Cambridge University Press as *Prophet Inequalities: Theory and Practice* by José Correa, Paul Dütting, Michal Feldman, Thomas Kesselheim, and Brendan Lucier.
+This material will be published by Cambridge University Press as *Prophet Inequalities: Theory and Methods* by José Correa, Paul Dütting, Michal Feldman, Thomas Kesselheim, and Brendan Lucier.
 This pre-publication version is free to view and download for personal use only.
 Not for re-distribution, re-sale or use in derivative works. © copyright by J. Correa, P. Dütting, M. Feldman, T. Kesselheim, and B. Lucier, 2025